 - Jim Foster is the lead author of CMCE’s latest report “Consultant Value Add: Maximising Value from your Management Consultant”, which identified that clients do not always select the consultant, or request the services, that deliver most value.
 He will discuss the report’s key findings and outline the actions that clients should take to ensure that their consultants deliver value.
 Jim is CEO of Timeline Consulting, a boutique firm offering independent expert advice to companies implementing ERP programmes and ensuring they deliver to scope, schedule and budget.
 With a consulting approach that helps clients reduce their service costs, he is well placed to identify the balance between value and cost.

 Offering insights and practical advice on procuring and bidding for consulting contracts, this webinar will be essential for those who want to establish client-consultant relationships that deliver success.

-During the event, we will launch our report “Consultant Value Add: Maximising Value from your Management Consultant”.
+During the event, we launched our report “Consultant Value Add: Maximising Value from your Management Consultant”.